lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[Aug.
+2025\] One paper was accepted by IEEE Transactions on Information Forensics and Security, which was completed by my advised Ph.D. student Junhao Wang.
+Congratulations!

 \[Jun.
 2025\] We received Best Paper Award from IEEE ICC 2025, which is completed by my advised master student Yuhan Wu.
 Congratulations!

 \[Mar.
 2025\] One paper was accepted by IEEE S&P, which was completed by my advised Ph.D. student Kun Wang.
 Congratulations!